 You will wear a Holter monitor for 24 hours (if you have not already done this in the last 6 months).
 This involves carrying a small device (size of an AA battery) connected to three wires that join to three electrodes stuck to your chest.
 During that time, the device will record the rhythm of your heart.
 You will need to wear the Holter monitor continuously for 24 hours, even while you sleep.
 You will need to keep the Holter monitor dry so you will not be able to shower or bathe whilst wearing the monitor.

 If the screening procedures confirm that that the study is suitable for you, and you choose to take part, you will attend a Baseline visit.
-The Baseline visit will take place within 3 months of the Screening visit.
-Following the Baseline visit you will be able to receive study treatment.

-At the Baseline visit the following test and procedures will be performed:
+The baseline visit will take place within 3 months of the Screening visit.
+At the Baseline visit the following tests will be performed:

-Blood will be collected for testing, as outlined in the Screening visit

 An ECG will be performed.

-You will be asked to complete a short quality of life questionnaire.
+Short quality of life questionnaire.

-A cardiopulmonary stress test will be performed.
+Cardiopulmonary exercise stress.
 This test will measure the response of the heart and lungs to exercise on a stationary bicycle.

-You will wear a Holter monitor for 24 hours.

-You will be provided with information on an activity tracking mobile app to be downloaded to your smartphone (iPhone/Android) device.
-This app will only record exercise information and not the location where the physical activity occurred.
-If you do not have access to a smartphone no activity tracking will occur.
-Your usual physical activity and heart rate will be tracked, commencing 1 week prior to you starting the study drug.
+24 hour Holter monitor.

 You will then be randomised to receive either: